No, you do not. You should file the FAFSA as soon as you think about attending Salem College (but not before October 1).

 In cases of separation or divorce, the custodial parent is responsible for completing the aid application.
 If there is a joint custody arrangement, the parent with whom the student resides is to complete the application.
 If a custodial parent is remarried, the stepparent’s income and assets must be included on the FAFSA form since the household unit must be considered as a whole, even if the stepparent does not accept a financial obligation for the student.

 You need to notify the Financial Aid Office in writing in order to reinstate your award.
-We will review the file to make sure you still qualify for the funds and notify you of the reinstatement.
+We will review the file to make sure you still qualify for the funds and notify you of the reinstatement if funds are still available.

 The date is a suggested date of return.
 We will assume you want everything on your award letter unless you notify us otherwise.
 However, we cannot process a loan or assign you to a work-study job unless you return all of the necessary paperwork.